eprbell/dali-rp2/README.md

 * `-p` is the prefix of the output file.
 * `test_config.ini` is the configuration that ties the inputs together.

-To print command usage information for the `dali` command:
+To print command usage information for the `dali_us` command:

 ```console
 dali_us --help